laxman-22/AIPI-510-Pre-module-Assignment/README.md

 ## Installation

+This guide assumes you already have Git installed and configured on your machine.

-Use this repo and clone it into your machine
+Clone this repo into your machine

 ```bash
 git clone https://github.com/laxman-22/AIPI-510-Pre-module-Assignment.git